fluid-project/sojustrepairit.org/content/partners/futco.md

 ![Screenshot of data selection of the water sampling in the Cienaga de la Virgen system using OpenStreetMap (http://guardiaambiental.org)](/images/uploads/futco-data-viz-screenshot1.png "Data selection of the water sampling in the Cienaga de la Virgen system using OpenStreetMap")

 ![Screenshot of data selection of the water sampling in the Cienaga de la Virgen system using OpenStreetMap (http://guardiaambiental.org)](/images/uploads/futco-data-viz-screenshot2.png "Data visualization of the water sampling in the Cienaga de la Virgen system using OpenStreetMap")

+Read more about the Environmental Guardians in the Oak Foundation Annual General Report (p54) https://www.oakfnd.org/assets/oak-foundation-annual-report-2018-1.3.19.pdf.

 {{< figure src="/images/uploads/guardians-in-the-water.png" alt="An image showing several youth in uniform in a single file line walking in ankle-deep water in what appears to be a lake or inlet." caption="The Environmental Guardians at work." >}}